Nara1469/command-line-team-profile/README.md

 ## My Solution

-GIVEN a command-line application that accepts user input WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input WHEN I click on an email address in the HTML
+Upon launching the app, the user is asked the Manager's information.
+If the user wants to add more member's information, the app will work no matter how many team members the user adds.
+The user enters the team member's `name`, selects that member's `role` from a list (options include "Manager", "Engineer" and "Intern"), enters the member's `id`, and enters the member's `email` address lastly with a help of the `Inquirer` library. /promptManager() and promptMember()/

+Then the user must enter another prompt information that will differ depending on what role was selected.
+If "Manager" was chosen, the user is prompted for the manager's `office number`; if "Engineer" was selected, the user is asked for the engineer's `github username`; or if "Intern" was selected, the intern's `school` is asked.

+After all information about the team member has been entered, the user is asked "Would you like to add more team members?".
+If so, the user is asked the same questions about the new team member.
+When the user decide to finish building the team profile, the HTML is generated in ./dist directory. /addMember()/

+To generating the HTML consists from 3 parts.
+First create index.html with the beginHTML using `fs` built in NodeJS module.
+When each team member object is created, a card containing the team member information is appended after each other in part of the body of HTML.
+Then the last member has been added, the endHTML is appended to the file. /appendMemberCard()/

-THEN my default email program opens and populates the TO field of the email with the address WHEN I click on the GitHub username
-THEN that GitHub profile opens in a new tab
+An email address in the HTML is clicked my default email program opens and populates the TO field of the email with the address.
+Also, the GitHub username is clicked that GitHub profile opens in a new tab.
-WHEN I start the application
-THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team WHEN I select the engineer option
-THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu WHEN I select the intern option
-THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
-THEN I exit the application, and the HTML is generated

-The application must have `Employee`, `Manager`, `Engineer`, and `Intern` classes

 ## Test

 The tests for these classes (in the ./tests directory) must ALL pass.
+, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
 The first class is an `Employee` parent class with the following properties and methods:

 * `name`